-While both have an array of potential benefits, broad spectrum and full spectrum CBD oil have a slightly different composition.
-As a result, you may have experience with one product that you might not necessarily have with another.
+While both have an array of potential benefits, full-spectrum and broad-spectrum CBD have a slightly different composition.
+As a result, you may have a particular experience with one product that you might not necessarily repeat with another.

-What’s the Difference Between Broad and Full Spectrum CBD Oil?
+What’s the Difference Between Full-Spectrum and Broad-Spectrum CBD Oil?

 CBD isolate is 99.9% pure CBD.
-During the CBD isolate extraction process, everything contained in the plant matter is removed, including any traces of THC, terpenes, waxes, oils, chlorophyll and more.
+During the CBD extraction process, everything else in the plant is removed, including any traces of THC, terpenes, waxes, oils, chlorophyll, and more.
 What you’re left with is pure CBD… and nothing else.

-Full spectrum CBD contains everything the plant contains, and is full of all the terpenes, cannabinoids, flavonoids, and fatty acids found in hemp, all of which have therapeutic value of their own and help create what’s known as the entourage effect.
+Full-spectrum CBD products contain everything the plant contains, all the terpenes, cannabinoids, flavonoids, and fatty acids found in hemp, all of which have a therapeutic value of their own and help create what’s known as the entourage effect.

-Broad spectrum CBD is full spectrum CBD without any THC.
-It offers all the entourage benefits associated with full spectrum CBD, without any chances of THC being ingested into the body.
+Understanding the difference between full-spectrum and broad-spectrum extracts is quite simple.
+Broad-spectrum CBD is devoid of THC only.
+It offers all the benefits associated with full-spectrum CBD, without any chances of THC being ingested into the body and making you high.

-As their names imply, full spectrum and broad spectrum CBD oil contain a wide range of cannabinoids.
+As their names imply, full-spectrum and broad-spectrum CBD oils contain a wide range of cannabinoids.
 However, they aren’t identical.
 To fully understand the difference, it’s best to understand them individually.

-If you see full spectrum on the label, be sure to check out the company’s lab reports.
-Although the industry has not regulated the terms, a full spectrum CBD oil will most likely have THC in the formula.
+If you see “full-spectrum” on the label, be sure to check out the company’s lab reports.
+Although the industry has not regulated the terms, a full-spectrum CBD product will most likely have THC in the formula.

-The refining process is critical for crafting broad spectrum oil.
-During this step of the process, we remove unwanted cannabinoids like THC from the formula.
+The refining process is critical for crafting broad-spectrum oil.
+During this step, we remove unwanted cannabinoids, like THC, from the formula.